Rpb98/DIABATOMPRO/README.md

 * `special_name` : is a string that will be incoorporated into the saved output files of the diabatisation.

 **Output:**
+* `res` : an object which contains the results of the diabatisation.
+The results can be obtained as follows:

-* `U` : the adiabatic to diabatic transformation (AtDT) with shape
+* `res.U` : the adiabatic to diabatic transformation (AtDT) with shape

-* `Adiabatic_Objects` : a dictionary of adiabatic property matrices, each of shape
+* `res.adiabatic` : a dictionary of adiabatic property matrices, each of shape

-* `Diabatic_Objects` : a dictionary of diabatic property matrices, each of shape
+* `res.diabatic` : a dictionary of diabatic property matrices, each of shape

 <!-- * `Diabatic_Basis` : a vector of size $N$, each element corresponding to the r-dependent basis coefficients in the adiabatic basis,